RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP12155876/README.md

 Before the mainboard PCB can be lifted from the bottom cover, the three remaining screws need to be removed.
 One is located at the rear right-hand side of the mainboard[^5].
 The other two are[^6] partially hidden beneath the P1 RF shield.

+Now the mainboard PCB is lifted out of the bottom cover.
+The next step is to remove the screw[^7] securing the 7805 voltage regulator to the P1 RF shield, which also serves as its heatsink. **Note:** There are two washers on the screw: one flat washer and one spring lock washer.
+Also, for some reason, there is no thermal paste between the 7805 voltage regulator and the heatsink.

 <!-- MARK STOP -->